 RGC Jenkins & Co was founded in 1937 in Chancery Lane, London, located near to the Silver Vaults and Intellectual Property Office.
-The firm grew significantly over the years and moved to Fetter Lane in the 1980s; outgrowing that and moving to our current head office location in Caxton Street, London in 1987.
+The firm grew significantly over the years and moved first to Fetter Lane in the 1980s, then to Caxton Street in 1987 and is now based in Artillery Row (the head office) which is a stone throw from Buckingham Palace.

 RGC Jenkins & Co was founded in 1937 and celebrated its 80th anniversary in 2017.